 What is it that enables work to flow; and how is it that the employee experience can be improved?

-Flexible and remote working have been growing in popularity over the last few years.
+Flexible working and remote working have been growing in popularity over the last few years.
 The widespread availability of cloud services has made it easy to share documents and collaborate with others, while messaging services and videoconferencing allow teams to stay in touch easily.
 Just over half (52 percent) of companies say that their employees work remotely at least some of the time.
 Meanwhile, 62 percent say that they expect more remote working in the next year.

 Does your organization offer any of the following to some or all employees?